dwslab/melt/4_matcher_evaluation/3_local_track.md

 ---
 layout: default
-title: Executing a local track
+title: Executing a Local Track
 parent: Matcher Evaluation
 nav_order: 3
 permalink: /matcher-evaluation/local-track
 ---

-# Evaluation of a local track
+# Evaluation of a Local Track

 You can also evaluate matcher against a local track i.e. a track which is no public available but only exists on your disk.
 To create a local track, all test cases need to exist in a folder structure similar to the following one: